Ways to Heat

 In order to effectively perform soft tissue treatment and access the deeper layers of fascia, I recommend you heat both internally with cardio, as well as with an external source of heat.

-Heat increases circulation and puts the fascia in a more malleable state–that’s why you see such a drastic change in your results when you heat up previously.
+Heat can help increase circulation and puts the fascia in a more malleable state–that’s why you see such a drastic change in your results when you heat up previously.
 But it’s not just about the tissue becoming more pliable; it’s about preparing the tissue for optimal restoration.
-When you heat both internally and externally, it causes positive changes all throughout your body.
+When you heat both internally and externally, it can cause positive changes all throughout your body.

-My ideal, in-depth FasciaBlaster® treatment includes the steps shown in this video, but even if you only have a few minutes to warm up with cardio and then jump in your sauna or shower, that’s okay–the point is just to get HOT and SWEATY!
+My ideal, in-depth FasciaBlaster® treatment includes the steps shown in this video, but even if you only have a few minutes to warm up with cardio and then jump in your sauna or shower, that’s okay.

 - increase blood flow